afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 Instead, we've provided the entire dataset of class images as a Comet artifact that we can just download immediately

 As a refresher, a Comet artifact is an asset that's stored in comet and version controlled

 The easiest way to generate your class images is to use this DreamBooth trainer or utility class we provided

 We're going to use this a lot throughout this project

-To abstract away some of the boilerplate you'll need to run your training pipelinea.21 Now, if at any time you get curious ahout what's actually going on under the hood with these utility methods,g:25 you can always use the double question
+To abstract away some of the boilerplate you'll need to run your training pipelinea.

-which you can find link to the bottom of this notebook
+Now, if at any time you get curious ahout what's actually going on under the hood with these utility methods, you can always use the double question which you can find link to the bottom of this notebook

 You're encouraged to explore these examples to learn about all the complex optimizations that are available here